Vizzuality/vizzuality/content/team/enrique-cornejo.md

 ---
 name:      Enrique Cornejo
 position:  Data Scientist
-phrase:    Data is only a tool.
-What matters is what we do with them
+phrase:    Data are only a tool, what matters is what we do with them
 linkedin:  "https://es.linkedin.com/in/enrique-cornejo-16561313"
 github:	   EnriqueCornejo
 email:     enrique.cornejo@vizzuality.com